lverre/wusmap/README.md

 ### Notes

-This project uses inforboxes from the [Google Maps Utility Library](http://google-maps-utility-library-v3.googlecode.com/).
+This project uses infoboxes from the [Google Maps Utility Library](http://google-maps-utility-library-v3.googlecode.com/).